 Frederick, the title character of one of Leo Lionni’s many wonderful children’s books, is a mouse that seems to be daydreaming and shirking his preparing-for-the-winter-months duties while his mice friends work.
 But when winter comes, he does his part by sharing the memories he collected and lifting their spirits.

-Last week Tuesday while others in my own household attended school and completed work around the house to prepare for our move north (to Fidalgo Island) this fall, I sneaked off the second day in a row to Penn Cove to collect memories of my own during a rare minus 2.6 foot tide.
+Last week Tuesday while others in my own household attended school and completed work around the house to prepare for our move to Fidalgo Island this fall, I sneaked off the second day in a row to Penn Cove to collect memories of my own during a rare minus 2.6 foot tide.
+During the previous day’s minus 2.2 foot tide, I’d attempted to collect Manila clams.

 Two guys shucking clams at the site showed me the parts I should keep for my soup.
 Trimming off the desirable parts, my seemingly sizable haul was reduced to a tiny bowl of usable pieces that tasted kinda tough when cooked.
 I was disappointed.
 But I am not a quitter, so I decided to try again.